 Informational purposes only, not medical or legal advice.
 Please consult your doctor or surgeon.

-Hip replacement surgery (total hip arthroplasty) swaps out a worn‑out hip joint for smooth artificial parts so it moves without pain.
+Hip replacement surgery (also called total hip arthroplasty or THA) swaps out a worn‑out hip joint for smooth artificial parts so it can move with less pain and better function.

 Going private generally gives you a sense of control, which can be reassuring during a difficult time.
 When you go private, you can: